lelylan/lelylan-node/README.md

 Lelylan Configuration accepts an object with the following valid params.

 * `token` - A [Simple OAuth2 AccessToken](http://andreareginato.github.com/simple-oauth2/#getting-started/access-token-object) object.
-* `client.id` - A string that represents the registered Client ID.
+* `clientID` - A string that represents the registered Client ID.
-* `client.secret` - A string that represents the registered Client secret.
+* `clientSecret` - A string that represents the registered Client secret.
 * `endpoint` - A string that represents the API endpoint (`api.lelylan.com` by deafault).

 Here a simple example where we change the API endpoint.